-The travel industry has largely been in hibernation since the start of the Covid-19 crisis, with borders across the world being closed to control the spread of the virus.
-However, nothing lasts forever and the signs are that things are opening up again, meaning that a certified travel agent course is still a path to a highly rewarding career.
+The travel industry has been mainly in hibernation since the start of the Covid-19 crisis, with borders across the world being closed to control the spread of the virus.
+However, nothing lasts forever, and the signs are that things are opening up again, meaning that a travel agent course is still a path to a highly rewarding career.

 Here we look at the role in closer detail, analysing what the future holds, as well as the kind of salary you can expect and the type of working life you’ll have.